JustasTitovec/my-todo-list/README.md

 Simple to-do app created with React.js.
-Responsive design, all data connected and store in Firebase database.
+Responsive design, all data connected and stored in Firebase database.